 Many excellent text books have been written on the subject.
-The book closest to this course is by David Peleg [Pel00], as it shares about half of the material.
-A main focus of Peleg's book are network partitions, covers, decompositions, and spanners - an interesting area that we will only touch in this course.
-There exist a multitude of other text books that overlap with one or two chapters of this course, e.g., [Lei92, Bar96, Lyn96, Tel01, AW04, HKP+05, CLRS09, Suo12].
+The most closely related book is by David Peleg [Pel00], as it some of the material.
+A main focus of Peleg's book are network partitions, covers, decompositions, and spanners-an interesting area that we will only touch in this book.
+There exist a multitude of other text books that overlap with one or two chapters of this course, e.g., [Lei92, Bar96, Lyn96, Tel01, AW04, HKP+05, CLRS09, Suo12, TR18].
 Another related course is by James Aspnes [Asp] and one by Jukka Suomela [Suo14].

-Some chapters of this course have been developed in collaboration with (former) Ph.D. students, see chapter notes for details.
-Many students have helped to improve exercises and script.
-Thanks go to Philipp Brandes, Raphael Eidenbenz, Roland Flury, Klaus-Tycho Förster, Stephan Holzer, Barbara Keller, Fabian Kuhn, Christoph Lenzen, Thomas Locher, Remo Meier, Thomas Moscibroda, Regina O'Dell, Yvonne-Anne Pignolet, Jochen Seidel, Stefan Schmid, Johannes Schneider, Jara Uitto, Pascal von Rickenbach (in alphabetical order).
+Some chapters of this book have been developed in collaboration with (former) Ph.D. students.
+Many colleagues and students have helped to improve the book.
+Thanks go to Georg Bachmeier, Philipp Brandes, Raphael Eidenbenz, Roland Flury, Klaus-Tycho Förster, Stephan Holzer, Barbara Keller, Fabian Kuhn, Michael Kuhn, Christoph Lenzen, Darya Melnyk, Thomas Locher, Remo Meier, Thomas Moscibroda, Regina O'Dell, Yvonne-Anne Pignolet, Noy Rotbart, Jochen Seidel, Stefan Schmid, Johannes Schneider, Jara Uitto, Pascal von Rickenbach (in alphabetical order).